lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ### 7 - Testing (Optional)

-⚠️ Please skip this section if you don't feel at ease yet with Rails internal, and work on the next exercise.
+⚠️ Please skip this section if you don't feel at ease yet with Rails internal.
+You can always come back here later in the day after completing the Longest Word Game exercise.

 First, delete the `test/controllers/questions_controller_test.rb` file if it got generated.
 We will be doing [**System Testing**](http://guides.rubyonrails.org/testing.html#system-testing).
 The goal of this kind of testing is to automate all the manual testing of "code editing / go to the browser / reload the page / check if this is working".
 Everything you did manually in the browser can be done _via_ code!